sc-ventures/cloudbreak-documentation/docs/common/clusters-manage.md

 1. From the Cloudbreak UI navigation menu, select **History**.

-2. On the History page, select the range of dates and click **Show history** to generate a report for the selected period.
+2. On the History page, select the range of dates and click **Show History** to generate a report for the selected period.

 #### History Report Content

->>>>TO-DO: How are these entries broken down?
-Is there one entry per instance group?

 Each entry in the report represents one cluster instance group.
 For each entry, the report includes the following information: